School Science Lessons

 If the sodium chloride content was leached away or lost by evaporation in very hot countries, the "salt" could indeed lose its salty taste.

-Also, fine grain salt may taste saltier than coarse grain salt due to the greater surface to volume ratio so that more salt dissolve in the saliva and reach the taste receptors on the tongue.
+Fine grain salt may taste saltier than coarse grain salt because of greater surface to volume ratio, so that more salt dissolve in saliva to reach the taste receptors

 Note the cleavage at right angles and the taste of salt in the specimen.